 pilbara pipeline system

-The Pilbara Pipeline System (PPS) comprises three pipelines extending from North West Shelf Joint Venture’s Karratha Gas Plant to Port Hedland:
+The Pilbara Pipeline System (PPS) comprises five transmission pipelines extending from the North West Shelf Joint Venture’s Karratha Gas Plant to Port Hedland:

 The PPS is a non-scheme pipeline.

 The following standard services are offered on the PPS, subject to available capacity: